-*People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
-Erika lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
-Watch her journey of making a plan, finding support, and staying positive in the video below.
+*People following the WW program can expect to lose 1-2 pounds/week.
+Erika lost weight on a prior program and is continuing on myWW™.
+Watch Erika's journey of building her team, making a plan, finding support, and staying positive in the video below.

 In Erika’s words:

 I’d watched a few friends battle breast cancer in their 30s, so when I turned 40 last October, I decided to be proactive and get my first mammogram.
 Afterward, I was called into the doctor’s office for what I figured was a routine chat.
 But my radiologist said she’d found something suspicious.
 After several tests, I was diagnosed with stage 3 lobular cancer, which begins in the breast’s milk-carrying ducts.
 The tumor was right under my nipple, where I couldn’t feel it.

 When I heard the diagnosis, my heart dropped.
 I have three children — how would they react?
 What would my husband do if I died?
 As I started building the medical team that would help save my life, I realized I needed to take one step at a time.
 I couldn't think about everything all at once.
 All my choices coalesced into a plan: a lumpectomy followed by chemotherapy and radiation.
 Once that plan was in place, I knew I could get through it.

 As a third-grade teacher, my students were on my mind a lot.
 I love my job as a teacher, I love my school, and I didn’t want my students to worry.
 I planned to keep working during my treatment, so the school psychologist and I talked with my class.
 The kids had a lot of great questions, which we answered as truthfully as we could.
 The entire school community rallied around me.
 When I went back to teaching after my surgery, my students threw me a Welcome Back party, which included homemade signs, treats, and an original song that they wrote and played on their recorders.
 It was so special.